National agricultural aviation association

 Fly-By Farming: Combining expert skill with new technology allows for precision aerial application (Virginia Living, October 2020)

-As a specialist in aerial application (or “crop dusting,” as lay people call it), Matt Crabbe of Crabbe Aviation in Mechanicsville has spent decades of his life taking in a bird’s eye view of the state’s agriculture.
+As a specialist in aerial application (or “crop dusting,” as lay people call it), Matt Crabbe of Crabbe Aviation in Mechanicsville, VA has spent decades of his life taking in a bird’s eye view of the state’s agriculture.
 If you’re imagining an old-fashioned open cockpit plane with a goggles-clad aviator at the controls, however, the reality is considerably more 21st century.
-Read more.
+Read more

 Scott Palmer is a crop duster, or aerial applicator, as the industry calls it.
-He flies for a small company in Pullman, Washington, called Inland Crop Care and, like other ag pilots, he’s seen no drop in business since the pandemic hit.
-Read more.
+He flies for a small company in Pullman, WA, called Inland Crop Care and, like other ag pilots, he’s seen no drop in business since the pandemic hit.
+Read more

 Sims’ Time (Agricultural Aviation, Summer 2020)